jeremysquires/signal/docs/development.md

 #### Router

-- Installation using CLI: `vue add router`
-    - NOTE: do not execute this once App.js or router.js has been edited, it overwrites
 - Force login/account creation if user is not in vuex store using route guards
     - [vue router guards](https://router.vuejs.org/guide/advanced/navigation-guards.html#per-route-guard)

 #### Vuex State

-- Installation using CLI: `vue add vuex`
-    - NOTE: do not execute this once store.js has been edited, it overwrites
 - Add user account state to vuex to allow reactivity following user account changes
 - [vuex](https://vuex.vuejs.org/guide/)
 - [vue cli vuex plugin](https://github.com/64robots/vue-cli-plugin-64robots-vuex)